eeyll18/typescript-auth/README.md

-# Advanced Authentication & Authorization System (TypeScript Full-Stack)
+# Authentication & Authorization System (TypeScript Full-Stack)

 This is a full-stack authentication and authorization system tailored for modern web applications.
 It's built entirely with TypeScript, featuring a React frontend and a Node.js (Express.js) backend, with MongoDB as the database.